WildHealth Data Model

 Source and Source Records

-Sources that are not individually identified will be linked as a Source Record to the Event where they were observed or captured only.
+Sources that are not identified will be linked as a Source Record to the Event where they were observed or captured only.
 For example, a bat (Source) that is captured (Collection) and sampled during an Event but not marked or a dead animal not identified found by a ranger during a patrol.
 The bat and the animal found are linked only to the Event they were capture and observed, respectively.

 Group Source

-A Group Source is a unit of co-specific individuals (animals of the same species) associated to a herd, an area, a site, a farm, a cage, a stall, an enclosure, or other that makes the individuals part a single epidemiological unit.
-Group Sources can be observed, captured, and provide Specimens at time t as a collective.
-Data of a Group Source include the Species, the Group Source ID, the Group Source Cross Reference ID, among others (see Data Dictionary).
+A Group Source is a unit of co-specific individuals (animals of the same species) that are associated with a shared location or entity, such as a herd, area, site, farm, cage, stall, or enclosure, forming a single epidemiological unit.
+Group Sources can be observed, captured, and provide Specimens collectively at a given time t when the Event occurs.

 Group Source Record